 The procedural inadequacy allowed an isolated instance of the approval of an inadequate instruction, procedure, or drawing, the use of which was determined to have no safety or regulatory impact.

--than-minor if: The Document Control procedural inadequacy resulted in the approval of revisions to instructions, procedures, or drawings that had not received the same level of review as the initial issue.
+More-than-minor if: The Document Control procedural inadequacy resulted in the approval of revisions to instructions, procedures, or drawings that had not received the same level of review as the initial issue.
 The use of these inadequately reviewed revisions to instructions, procedures, or drawings could result in component not being able to meet its intended safety function.

 8. Control of Purchased Material, Equipment, and Services